eigerco/polka-storage/rfcs/005-deal-parameters.md

 Storage providers will be able to set their deal parameters by sharing these parameters after registering as a storage provider on the polka-storage chain.
 The deal parameters are not shared during registration because we do not want to force storage providers to use this feature.
-A new extrinsic will be added to the storage provider pallet in the polka-storage chain to allow storage providers to advertise their deal parameters on-chain.
+A new extrinsic will be added to the market pallet in the polka-storage chain to allow storage providers to advertise their deal parameters on-chain.
 Storage clients will be able to query deal parameters of all storage providers so they can find the best deal for them.
 Deal parameters could have endless options, a good starting point is for storage providers to set a lower and upper bound for storage price per block and the duration of a deal.
 These parameters can be expanded to include things such as collateral bounds and different price bounds depending on the size or duration of the deal.